AHeroicLlama/Mappalachia/User_Guides/Advanced_plotting.md

 Icon mode is the default plotting function, and selected items will be mapped using a unique set of pre-defined shapes and colors.
 It is the most customizable option.

 ## Topography Mode
 Topography mode is similar to Icon mode, except it uses varying colors to visualize the altitude of plotted items.
 You can select from 2-5 of the first colors defined in the color palette to distinguish the altitude of plotted items.
-A scale on the right will show which color represents which altitude band (see Colors and shapes above, and Topography Color Bands below).
+A scale on the right will show which color represents which altitude band (see [Customization](Customization.md) or 'Topography Color Bands' below for more).
 Due to using varying colors, Topographic plot mode uses icon shapes alone to distinguish between different legend items.<br/>
-For items with bounds (volumes), their highest edge is used to determine their height.<br/>
+For items with bounds (volumes), their highest edge is used to determine their height.
-Topographic plotting can be slower than other modes since a unique icon must be created for each individual instance.

 ### Topography Color Bands
 Under Plot Settings > Topography Color Bands you can select the number of unique colors chosen as the altitude key from the color palette.
-You may select from 2-5 colors and it is generally recommend to use more colors for more dense maps and vice-versa.
+You may select from 2-5 colors and it is generally recommend to use more colors for more dense maps and vice-versa.<br/>
 If your color palette contains less colors than the selected value, then only the colors present will be used.

 ## Heatmap Mode
 When in Heatmap mode, Mappalachia will represent the density of items with an intensity of color on the map.<br/>